 If you live in a flat, please do not leave your tree in the bin store, take it to one of the collection points below.

-Christmas tree collection points are open between 27 December 2017 and 14 January 2018.
+Christmas tree collection points are open until Monday 4 February.
 The collection points are:

 - Alexandra Tennis Courts, Middle Way, Summertown

 - Bury Knowle Park, North Place car park

 - Hinksey Park, off Abingdon Road

 - Long Lane, Littlemore

 - Margaret Road Recreation Ground

 - Meadow Lane Recreation Ground, Jackdaw Lane

 - Oatlands Recreation Ground, Ferry Hinksey Road (car park)

 Christmas tree recycling points map